turingschool/front-end-curriculum/lessons/html-basics.md

 </html>
 ```

 Heading tags are a little different than a paragraph.
 There are 6 different hierarchy levels for headings, `<h1>` through `<h6>`.
-Remember, these heading tags indicate _hierarchy_ rather than size.
+Remember, these heading tags indicate _hierarchy_ rather than the size of the text.
 Of the heading tags, `<h1>` is given most importance by search engines and screen readers, and `<h6>` is given the least.
 Let's add some to our example and see what they look like:

 ```html
 <!doctype html>